Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Learn how to plan a funeral with clear steps, helpful tips, and support from funeral professionals.
 This guide simplifies the process from making the first call to arranging services.

-Many loved ones find themselves making funeral arrangements for loved ones after the fact.
-If they are lucky, they can carry out prepaid arrangements and have written instructions, payment information, and legal documents all in place.
+Many loved ones find themselves making funeral arrangements for someone after they’ve passed.
+If you're fortunate, your loved one may have arranged for a prepaid funeral plan with written instructions, payment details, and legal documents already in place.

 “Funeral arrangements" and “funeral planning” are sometimes used interchangeably.
 They refer both to the physical care of your loved one after death and the organization of any ceremony or service.
 Even if a family chooses not to have a funeral or memorial, arrangements for care after death still need to be made.